bdubs-astro/GitCommandSummary/Git command summary.md

 ```$ git push```

-Note that when creating a new Github repository with a README.md, the first attmpt to pull to a local repository results in the error
+Note that when creating a new Github repository with a _README.md_ file, the first attmpt to pull to a local repository results in the error
 ```fatal: refusing to merge unrelated histories```.
 This can be overcome by using the ```$ git pull --allow-unrelated-histories```
 command.